 Step 1 - Pin Down your Idea

 Figure out the purpose and aims of your society and get a committee together.
 Read through the application criteria to make sure your group fits the minimum requirements.
 Try to gage how much interest there is amongst students so you have an idea of how popular the society might be.

 If your group meets the minimum requirements, fill out and submit the application at the bottom of this page before the deadline.
 Be prepared to spend at least an hour writing your application, ensuring you include as much detail as possible.
 Don’t assume we know what your interest or activity is about – treat us as if we know nothing and tell us all about it!

 Once the deadline has passed, Activities will review all applications and decide which ones will be provisionally accepted.
 This list will then be reviewed by the Societies Executive, before students are contacted about the outcome of their application.
 This may take a few weeks, depending on how many applications we receive.

 If your application is provisionally accepted, you’ll be invited to book a development meeting with one of the team.
-This must be arranged within the month following our acceptance email, or our approval will be withdrawn and your application will expire.
+This must be arranged within seven days following our acceptance email, or our approval will be withdrawn and your application will expire.
 If your application is rejected you will receive an email explaining why, alongside feedback on how you can improve your application for next time.

 Step 4 – Development Meeting